 4. Jointly exploring and analyzing with insiders the anomalies or puzzling features observed or uncovered in interviews

 Taking a similar approach, I worked with a smaller company on a project to help them understand their own culture.
-It was surprising to me how everyone had bit of understanding of the culture, but not a comprehensive view and all struggled to answer the question “what is the culture?”
+It was surprising to me how everyone had a bit of understanding of the culture, but not a comprehensive view, and all struggled to answer the question “what is the culture?”

-Instead I asked questions like:
+Instead, I asked questions like: